Top Challenges in SSL Management for SaaS and How to Overcome Them

 How to Overcome It:

-- Leverage Wildcard SSL Certificates: Wildcard certificates allow you to secure an unlimited number of subdomains under a single domain, reducing the complexity of managing individual certificates.
+- Use Wildcard or Multi-Domain SSL Certificates: These certificates allow you to secure multiple subdomains or domains with a single certificate, reducing complexity and cost.

-- Automate Certificate Management: Invest in tools or platforms that automate SSL issuance, renewal, and deployment.
-Automation reduces human error and ensures certificates are always up to date.
+- Automate Certificate Management: Implement tools like Let’s Encrypt or SSL management platforms that automate certificate issuance, renewal, and deployment.

 The Challenge: